managedit/openstack-setup/README.md

 NOTE: These scripts do NOT secure your setup.
 Every service connects to MySQL as root, The default RabbitMQ account is used etc. Is is **your** job to handle that kind of stuff after you have a quick and dirty, but working install done.

+# All in one server (You can add more later...)

+Edit "settings" to suit.. (or create settings.local with overrides)

+Run:

+    ./all-in-one.sh

+# Multiple Servers

-# Do this on all servers
+## Do this on all servers

 Edit "settings" to suit..